penrose/penrose/tutorial/tutorial.md

 ### :page_facing_up: STYLE
 For style, we have a little more work to do.
 A `.sty` file is essentially a `.css` file for your `html` (which wouold be our `.sub` file).
 We will rename our `.sty` file to `twosets.sty`.

 Now, Penrose does _not_ know a set is commonly represented as a circle. **We need to style our elements from scratch.** This might seem strange, but this way you are given absolute freedom in how you want to represent your substances in the diagram.
-Your Set doesn't have to be a circle, it can be square, a rectangle, etc. But for this example, we will be representing sets as circles.
+Your set doesn't have to be a circle, it can be square, a rectangle, etc. But for this example, we will be representing sets as circles.

 The syntax for declaring styles goes like this,

 ![style syntax](https://github.com/penrose/penrose/blob/docs-edit/assets/tutorial/style_syntax.png)
+## WILL REPLACE

 Note that the syntax is _very_ similar to the mathematical way of talking about objects, so it should be pretty natural for people with some backgrounds in math.
 If you don't, that's completely fine too!
-You can interpret the syntax as:  we go through the substances in the diagram, and _for all_ the substances of type `t` that we see, we apply the same styling.
+You can interpret the syntax as:  we go through the substances in the diagram, and _for all_ the substances of type `t` that we see, we apply the same styling as defined in the `{ }`.

 Here we have our `type t` as `Set`, and we want to all of our sets to be a circle.
 We can make that happen by setting the `.icon` field to a shape object.